CiscoDevNet/cnwan-docs/cnwan-operator/docs/advanced_installation.md

 `Deployment`s, `Service`s, etc., you can skip this section and go directly to [Configure the operator](#configure-the-operator).

-Note that this is different from `CRD`s, as the CNWAN Operator does not have any custom resources.
+Note that this is different from `CRD`s, as the CN-WAN Operator does not have any custom resources.

-As a reminder, if you are adding resources to CNWAN Operator to contribute to the project, please discuss the changes you want to make with the CNWAN Operator [OWNERS](../OWNERS.md) by opening a new [issue](https://github.com/CloudNativeSDWAN/cnwan-operator/issues) or by email prior to make a pull request.
+As a reminder, if you are adding resources to CN-WAN Operator to contribute to the project, please discuss the changes you want to make with the CN-WAN Operator [OWNERS](../OWNERS.md) by opening a new [issue](https://github.com/CloudNativeSDWAN/cnwan-operator/issues) or by email prior to make a pull request.